Kateryna (poem): Composition

 The poem is dedicated to Russian poet Vasily Zhukovsky, who played a big role in Shevchenko's liberation from serfdom.
-Its first stropha has parallels in Ukrainian folklore and warns young girls against faling in love with Muscovites, with the term being used by the author in two meanings - soldiers of the Russian army and ethnic Russians.
+Its first stropha has parallels in Ukrainian folklore and warns young girls against falling in love with Muscovites, with the term being used by the author in two meanings - soldiers of the Russian army and ethnic Russians.
 After seducing Kateryna, the main heroine of the poem, the Russian soldier leaves her to take part in a war against the Turks, leaving the girl with an illegitimate child.
 As a result, according to traditional views of Ukrainian society, Kateryna is seen by her family and neighbours as dishonourable, and is eventually expelled from the village together with her son.
 Hoping to find her former lover, Kateryna walks in the direction of Moscow and finally meets a group of soldiers including her child's father.
 However, the Muscovites ridicule Kateryna, and her former lover pretends not to recognize her.
 Desperate, Kateryna leaves her infant son on the road and drowns herself in a nearby pond.
 In the epilogue to the poem it is revealed that Ivan, the main heroine's illegitimate child, grew up to become a guide boy for an itinerant kobzar.
 As his father, now a nobleman, travels to Kyiv, he recognizes Ivan from the window of his carriage, but still refuses to accept him as a member of his family.